 LOAD DATA statement can load a

-LOCAL keyword is specified.
+LOCAL keyword is specified, on the client host.

 LOCAL version of

 The transfer of the file from the client host to the server host is initiated by the MySQL server.
 In theory, a patched server could be built that would tell the client program to transfer a file of the server's choosing rather than the file named by the client in the

 LOAD DATAstatement.
 Such a server could access any file on the client host to which the client user has read access.
 (A patched server could in fact reply with a file-transfer request to any statement, not just